tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/SDK 文档/Android 接入指南/接口文档_intl_en.md

     /**
      * Callback when the operation is successful
-     * @param data   Business data of a successful operation, such as the token information when registration is successful
+     * @param data //Business data of a successful operation, such as the token information when registration is successful
-     * @param flag   Flag tag
+     * @param flag //Flag tag
      */
     public void onSuccess(Object data, int flag);

     /**
      * Callback when the operation fails
-     * @param data   Business data of a failed operation
+     * @param data //Business data of a failed operation
-     * @param errCode   Error code
+     * @param errCode //Error code
-     * @param msg   Error message
+     * @param msg //Error message
      */
     public void onFail(Object data, int errCode, String msg);
 }